brandenpt/jhipster-sample-server/README.md

 This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

-This application is configured for Service Discovery and Configuration with .
-On launch, it will refuse to start if it is not able to connect to .
+This application is configured for Service Discovery and Configuration with Consul.
+On launch, it will refuse to start if it is not able to connect to Consul at [http://localhost:8500](http://localhost:8500).
+For more information, read our documentation on [Service Discovery and Configuration with Consul][].

 ## Development